pentestjosh/cuckoo-web/cuckoo_install_web.md

 ```
 cuckoo web -H 0
 ```
-## YOU SHOULD NOW BE READY TO USE CUCKOO ! _THE POWER OF MALWARE COMPELS YOU !_
+## YOU SHOULD NOW BE READY TO USE CUCKOO
+This covers the very basic configuration of install Cuckoo.
+You will need to set it up to your requirements and enable the appropriate analyzers and their configurations.